-The Thebes theologians postulated that Amun was a deity that existed “Beyond the sky and deeper than the underworld”.
+The Theban priests postulated that Amun was a deity that existed “Beyond the sky and deeper than the underworld”.
 They believed that Amun’s divine call was the one to break the primordial waters and create the world, and not Ptah’s word.
-With that call, likened to the scream of a goose, Atum created not just the world but the Ogdoad and Ennead pantheons, Ptah, and all other Egyptian gods.
+With that call, likened to the scream of a goose, Atum created not just the world but the Ogdoad and Ennead gods and goddesses, Ptah, and all other Egyptian divinities.

 Not much later, Amun was proclaimed to be the new supreme god of all of Egypt, replacing Osiris who became the funeral god of the Underworld after his own death and mummification.
 Additionally, Amun was also merged with the previous sun god of the Heliopolis cosmogony – Ra.
 The two became Amun-Ra and ruled over Egypt until its eventual downfall centuries later.

 As you can see, these four Egyptian creation myths don’t just replace each other but flow into one another with an almost dance-like rhythm.
 Each new cosmogony represents the evolution of the Egyptians thought and philosophy, and each new myth incorporates the old myths in one way or another.

 The first myth portrayed the impersonal and indifferent Ogdoad who didn’t rule but simply were.
 Instead, it was the more personal goddesses Wadjet and Nekhbet that looked after the Egyptian people.